 The Infiniti brand is the luxury arm of the Japanese automaker, Nissan.
 Many of the cars are closely related, but Infiniti tends to come with more luxuries included.
 Are Infinitis good cars, and can they be considered reliable?

-In this guide, we evaluate every aspect of the Infiniti brand to determine if it fits your needs.
-We also evaluate the top Infiniti models and show you some of the problems you might experience as an owner.
+In this guide, I evaluate every aspect of the Infiniti brand to determine if it fits your needs.
+I also evaluate the top Infiniti models, and show you some of the problems you might experience as an owner.

 In the end, you will have a better idea about whether the Infiniti brand is right for you and what model might be the best.